huijari/metacarpal/README.md

 - @returns the number of failed tests capped at 254

 Declare the end of the tests, finalizing the producer's output

-## Reporters

-The TAP output is somewhat good even for humans, but if you want a more colorful/pretty output there are lots of [custom reporters](https://github.com/sindresorhus/awesome-tap#reporters).

 ## License